-In February 2016, the FASB issued ASU 2016-02, Leases: Amendments to the FASB Accounting Standards Codification (Topic 842), which amends the existing guidance on accounting for leases.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases: Amendments to the FASB Accounting Standards Codification (Topic 842), which amends the existing guidance on accounting for leases.
 This ASU requires the recognition of lease assets and liabilities on the statement of financial position and the disclosure of key information about leasing arrangements.
 Early adoption is permitted and modified retrospective application is required for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
 In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) Effective Dates for Certain Entities.
 Prior to ASU 2020-05, the amendments to Topic 842 would be effective for periods beginning after December 15, 2020, for entities other than public business entities.
-ASU 2020-05 defers the effective date of the amendments to Topic 842 to periods beginning after December 15, 2020, for entities other than public business entities.
-ASU 2020-05 defers the effective date of the amendments to Topic 842 to periods beginning after December 15, 2020, for entities other than public business entities.
-ASU 2020-05 defers the effective date of the amendments to Topic 842 to periods beginning after December 15, 2020, for entities other than public business entities.
-ASU 2020-05 defers the effective date of the amendments to Topic 842 to periods beginning after December 15, 2020, for entities other than public business entities.
-ASU 2020-05 defers the effective date of the amendments to Topic 842 to periods beginning after December 15, 2020, for entities other than public business entities.
-ASU 2020-05 and will defer implementation of the amendments to Topic 842.
+ASU 2020-05 defers the effective date of the amendments to Topic 842 to periods beginning after December 15, 2021 for entities other than public business entities.
+Management has adopted the provisions of ASU 2020-05 and will defer implementation according to the amendments to Topic 842.
 Management is currently evaluating the impact of adopting ASU 2016-02 on the Foundation's financial statements and related disclosures.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses.
 The standard requires a financial asset (including trade receivables) measured at amortized cost basis to be presented at the net amount expected to be collected.
 Thus, the statements of activities will reflect the measurement of credit losses for newly recognized financial assets as well as the expected increases or decreases of expected credit losses that have taken place during the period.
-This standard will be effective for fiscal years beginning after December 15, 2020.
+This standard was delayed in 2019 and will be effective for fiscal years beginning after December 15, 2022.
 Management is currently evaluating the impact of adopting ASU 2016-13 on the Foundation's financial statements and related disclosures.